40 Ways to Prevent Breast Cancer After 40

-Today, according to the National Cancer Institute, 12.4 percent of women born in the United States will develop breast cancer at some point in their lives.
+According to the National Cancer Institute, 12.4 percent of women born in the United States will develop breast cancer at some point in their lives.
 Yes, that means women have a one in eight chance, making it one of the most common types of cancer out there, responsible for more than 40,000 deaths every year.
 And once you reach 40, your risk of getting a diagnosis begins to increase exponentially, eventually doubling every decade until you reach 70.
-Chances are, this disease has affected you, whether it’s from personal diagnosis or that of a family member or friend.
-(This week, in fact, Veep star Julia Louis-Dreyfus, age 56, revealed her own breast-cancer diagnosis on social media.)
+Chances are, this disease has affected you, whether it's from personal diagnosis or that of a family member or friend.

-While it’s no secret that there’s no cure to this horrible disease, there are things women in middle age can do to arm themselves against the insidious forces of breast cancer (or even from having a relapse).
-Here we’ve compiled 40 science-backed ways—from eating better to being a smarter at personal diagnostics to knowing your family’s medical history.
-So read on—and for more great health advice, don’t miss these 10 Surefire Ways to Get Your Best Body in Your 40s.
+While it's no secret that there's no cure to this horrible disease, there are things women in middle age can do to arm themselves against the insidious forces of breast cancer (or even from having a relapse).
+Here we've compiled 40 science-backed ways—from eating better to being a smarter at personal diagnostics to knowing your family's medical history.
+So read on—and for more great health advice, don't miss the 30 Health Secrets Your Skin Is Trying to Tell You.

 Limit your time sitting.

 It doesn't matter how much exercise you get—it can't counteract the harmful effects of sitting for long periods.
 The American Cancer Society found that women who sit six-hours or more a day sitting have a 10 percent more likely chance to develop breast cancer and other cancers.
 And remember: cutting down on sitting and switching to a standing desk is also one of 7 Ways to Conquer Lower Back Pain Once and For All.